Limit cones of multi-Fuchsian representations: Abstract

 \section{Abstract}

 We study the set of normalized multi-lengths for representations of closed surface groups and free groups into $(\mathrm{PSL}_2 \RR)^d$ whose projections to $\PSL_2 \RR$ are all convex cocompact.
 These multi-lengths define a convex cone in $\RR^d_{\geq 0}$, called the limit cone.
 When $d=3$, we show the coexistence of different regimes: for some representations the limit cone has only a finite number of sides, which we can force to grow like the genus (or free rank); for other representations, extremal rays are dense in the boundary of the limit cone.
+We also give examples where the limit cone varies discontinuously with the representation.